pytennessee/pytn-2021/about/come-on-down.md

 ### 5. Maximum Value

-Now in its 7th year, {{ site.data.event.short_name }} has gained a reputation as one of the best regional Python conferences in America.
-We keep our ticket prices low and offer financial aid, so that everyone who wants to can seize this opportunity to accelerate their Python programming skills and career.
+Now in its 8th year, {{ site.data.event.short_name }} has gained a reputation as one of the best regional Python conferences in America.
+Our conference is free and open to anyone this year; anyone who wants to can seize this opportunity to accelerate their Python programming skills and career.

-We look forward to [seeing you there](https://pytn2020.eventbrite.com/)!
+We look forward to [seeing you there](https://pytn2021.eventbrite.com/)!